Regression Analysis Formula

 - y= -1797

 In this particular example, we will see which variable is the dependent variable and which variable is the independent variable.
 The dependent variable in this regression equation is the distance covered by the truck driver, and the independent variable is the age of the truck driver.
 The regression for this set of dependent and independent variables proves that the independent variable is a good predictor of the dependent variable with a reasonably high coefficient of determination.
-The analysis helps in validating that the factors in the form of the independent variable are selected correctly.
+In addition, the analysis helps validate that the factors in the form of the independent variable are selected correctly.
 The snapshot below depicts the regression output for the variables.
-The data set and the variables are presented in the excel sheet attached.
+The data set and the variables are present in the Excel sheet attached.

 Example #2

 Let us try and understand regression analysis with the help of another example.
-Let us try to find out what is the relation between the height of the students of a class and the GPA grade of those students.
-Someone actually does a regression equation to validate whether what he thinks of the relationship between two variables is also validated by the regression equation.
+Let us try to find out the relation between the height of the students of a class and the GPA grade of those students.
+Then, someone does a regression equation to validate whether what he thinks of the relationship between two variables is also validated by the regression equation.

 In this example, Below is given data for calculation in excel